 They’re called crochet sticks, crochet hooks, hooks for crochet, crocheting hooks, and crochet needles.

 Did you learn something, or is there something you know that should be included in the post?
-Let me know in the comments so I can help others with their journey in learning about crochet.
+Let me know in the comments.